 Independent auditor’s report

-In our opinion the accompanying financial statements give a true and fair view of the financial position of Triodos Bank N.V. as at 31 December 2016, and of its result for the year then ended in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+In our opinion, Triodos Bank N.V.’s financial statements give a true and fair view of the financial position of the Bank and the Group as at 31 December 2018 and of its result for the year then ended in accordance with Part 9 of Book 2 of the Dutch Civil Code.

 What we have audited

-We have audited the accompanying financial statements 2016 of Triodos Bank N.V., Zeist (‘the Bank’).
-The financial statements include the consolidated financial statements of Triodos Bank N.V. and its subsidiaries (together: the group) and the company financial statements.
+We have audited the accompanying financial statements 2018 of Triodos Bank N.V., Zeist (‘the Bank’).
+The financial statements include the consolidated financial statements of Triodos Bank N.V. together with its subsidiaries (‘the Group’) and the company financial statements.